katconnors/pawsforalarm/README.md

 ## Admin Routes:
 Both admin routes have client and server side validation.<br>
-A notable feature of the route is the ability for the admin to search for a shelter in the database without leaving the page.<br>
+A notable feature of the add animal route is the ability for the admin to search for a shelter in the database without leaving the page.<br>
 An AJAX request is made which returns JSON data and updates the DOM- in this case, the dropdown menu.<br><br>

 ## Technologies Used: